ibm-apiconnect/apichol/exercises/ex6/README.md

 We are about to create a LoopBack model representation of the MySQL database.
 The name of the model `employees` refers to the table name in the MySQL database.
 The various property names refer to the MySQL "fields".
 The types translate to MySQL fields -- for example, `String` to `VARCHAR`. `Key` in LoopBack is similar to `Key` in MySQL.

+Hit the `Save` button on the top right to create the model.
 That's it!
 Once a model is created, the APIs to represent that model are automatically generated for you.

 ### Summary and next steps